dashpay/docs/introduction/information.rst

   transaction deal with each other through a single mediation point.

 Paper Wallet
-  :ref:`Paper wallets <paper-wallets>` are offline wallets, printed on paper for safety.
+  :ref:`Paper wallets <dash-paper-wallet>` are offline wallets, printed on paper for safety.
 If properly secured and stored they are considered the safest way to store cryptocurrency.

 Privacy
   `Privacy <https://en.wikipedia.org/wiki/Privacy>`_ is the ability of